How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 My 6-Week Journey to a Gnat-Free Home

 It was March when I first noticed tiny flies around my Peace Lily and Pothos.
-At first, I assumed they were fruit flies.
-Then I realized — they were coming from the soil.
-And they were everywhere.
+At first I assumed fruit flies — then I realized they were coming from the soil, and they were everywhere.
+(If your peace lily is also struggling, my guide on why a peace lily droops covers its watering quirks, since overwatering is what feeds gnats in the first place.)

-I found a gardening forum where someone explained the “two-pronged attack” — you have to kill larvae AND adults simultaneously.
+I found a gardening forum where someone explained the “two-pronged attack” — kill larvae and adults simultaneously.
 That’s when I ordered Mosquito Bits and yellow sticky traps.

-I started watering all 15 of my plants with Mosquito Bits tea and placed sticky traps in every pot.
-I also switched to bottom watering to keep the soil surface drier.
+I watered all 15 of my plants with Mosquito Bits tea, placed sticky traps in every pot, and switched to bottom watering to keep the soil surface drier.

 Yellow sticky trap before and after fungus gnat treatment showing progress